Skip to main content

 Geared Turbofan Compatibility

-• Allows fan to rotate slower
+• Allows the fan to rotate more slowly

 • Improves efficiency and reduces noise